 |Elective Modules and Policy Workshops||Research Methods Surgeries|

-For more detailed information on course content, please see the Course Handbook.
+For more detailed information on course content, please contact the Course Director.

-* Please see the MPhil course handbook for more detailed information about the structure of the MPhil course.
+* Please see the MPhil for more detailed information about the structure of the MPhil course.

 Teaching methods and contact hours